How Information Advantage Can Provide a Competitive Edge

 One area in which SMBs are better positioned than larger businesses to capitalize on information is location-based advertising.
 While big corporations struggle to target customers across multiple locations, small- and medium-sized organizations like yours can more easily focus on a local audience.

 This local approach can provide your business with a much better result with a smaller advertising investment, and you can take advantage of regional events to promote your company and products or services.
+Implementing effective local advertising techniques alongside location-based tools can further amplify your visibility in the community.
 The benefits of location-based advertising provided by tools like Google My Business are evidenced in BIA/Kelsey's report, which indicates that location-based mobile ad spend will reach nearly $30 billion by 2020.
+Companies with superior information management are reportedly 23 times more likely to acquire customers, which helps explain why better information handling can improve location-based marketing performance.

-This local approach provides better results and ensures that your marketing efforts effectively reach domestic audiences, similar to how military strategies target specific populations.
+This local approach provides better results and ensures that your marketing efforts effectively reach domestic audiences while offering support for international audiences, similar to how military strategies target specific populations, especially when you apply data science for small businesses to refine targeting and messaging.

-Using an Information Advantage to Address Customer Needs in Information Warfare
+Using an Information Advantage to Conduct Information Warfare and Address Customer Needs

-A great advantage of real-time data is seeing shifts in customer desires and needs as they happen.
+A great advantage of real-time data is seeing shifts in customer desires and needs as they happen, and personalization for specific customer segments can improve retention.
+Tracking customer feedback can guide product development and support continuous innovation, while customer data can also help inform product or service changes.
 The approval processes and politics of large businesses mentioned above affect these organizations’ ability to identify and adjust to changing or rising customer needs quickly.
-SMBs can draw a parallel by integrating customer data for better decision-making.
+SMBs can draw a parallel by integrating customer data for better decision-making and turning raw information into actionable business insight.

 As an SMB, your flexibility allows you to rapidly determine if a new product or shift in focus is required to meet those needs and get that solution out into the market while your competition is still in the discussion stages.
-Agility allows you to be constantly on the move regarding knowing and meeting customer demands, much like how friendly forces use real-time information to maintain operational effectiveness.
+Agility allows you to be constantly on the move regarding knowing and meeting customer demands, particularly when combined with data-driven growth marketing that continuously tests and optimizes your campaigns.

-Using Small Data to Achieve Information Advantage in Theater Information Advantage Detachments
+Using Small Data to Achieve Information Advantage as Army Forces Integrate in Theater Information Advantage Detachments

 You’ll be working from the same data as the competition - and, more importantly, big data is not always accurate.
-As a small or medium-sized business, you can take advantage of what is sometimes called “small data” - a subset of information that comes directly from your known customers.
+As a small or medium-sized business, you can take advantage of what is sometimes called “small data” - a subset of information that comes directly from your known customers, including for predictive analytics that helps optimize inventory levels and reduce costs.

 While smaller in scale, this information offers high-quality, accurate information that makes it possible to make even better decisions for your company.
+Robust security protects proprietary insights so the advantage created by small data isn’t stolen.
 This “deeper” data also saves time, as you won’t have to sort through the useless segments of big data from third parties, similar to how cyberspace operations streamline information to enhance decision-making.
-Just as the military uses electromagnetic spectrum operations to improve information warfare capabilities and address operational challenges, SMBs can leverage small data to gain a strategic advantage.
+Just as the military uses electromagnetic spectrum operations to improve information warfare capabilities and address operational challenges, SMBs can leverage small data to gain a strategic advantage when supported by effective business planning frameworks that align insight with action.

 Being small doesn’t have to be a disadvantage in business.
-In fact, with the right kind of data and agile processes to use, you can succeed where your larger competitors simply cannot and use the information to your advantage.
+In fact, with the right kind of data and agile processes to use, you can succeed where your larger competitors simply cannot and use the information to your advantage, especially when guided by a structured marketing planning process that connects strategy to day-to-day execution.

 Frequently Asked Questions: Leveraging Information to Level the Playing Field